“I know that in some countries saying words like sh** and fu** are something that is kinda normal, but in our country it’s offending.”

 WP Elevation began expanding a couple of years ago, but before putting on full-time staff (like yours truly), we outsourced VA work through Zirtual

 Virtual Coworker is a similar company.
 These sites offer experienced US or Australian based Virtual Assistants, who may be just what you need to get on top of your workload.
 We found an efficient and pro-active VA who helped us immensely in documenting and implementing processes, but we’ve spoken with others who have used the above sites with less luck.
 As I mentioned before, it may take a few trials and errors before you find an exact match.

-TIP: Test outsourcers with small, low-risk jobs to begin with.
-Eg. Writing a blog piece; a small design job, or as we did when hiring admin help, make some videos, then ask the them to turn the videos into processes.
+PRO TIP: Test outsourcers with small, low-risk jobs to begin with.
+Eg. Writing a blog piece; a small design job, or as we did when hiring admin help, make some videos, then ask them to turn the videos into processes.
 This solidifies the process in their mind, gives your business the documentation it needs and gives you a clearer idea of their capabilities.

 We have an office in Manila and we recruit through the recruitment firm Manila Recruitment.
 Once we find a potential candidate, we put them through a testing processes before hiring them.
 Tests for Geeks has online tests that you can give to your programmers to assess their level of competency.
 You don’t need to have any knowledge in programming – the test and results do the work for you!

 Once hired we then train the developers in any areas they need extra help with using TeamTreehouse as the primary training tool.

 PRO TIP: Employ remote staff and work with them long-term.
 It’s the only way to really understand each other and move together towards a common goal.

 Step 3: Communication